Chapter Five: Combat

 examples of Charge attacks.

 Momentum is measured with a type of Bonus Die called a MOM.
 Because of his small size, a minifig can never have more than one MOM at a time.

 A minifig's MOM appears when he's run for four inches, and lasts for as many turns as he continues traveling in a straight line.

 Rolling Your MOM

 A MOM is a special Bonus d6 that can be added to any roll or stat that would logically benefit from the Momentum of a speeding minifig.
 A minifig might roll his MOM to add +1d6" to the height of a pole vault, the length of a long jump, or the Range of a thrown spear.
 He might also use it to cause 1d6" of KnockBack in a Collision, or 1d10" if he's making a Charging Shove.

 As soon as the minifig rolls his MOM, the MOM is spent, and he must run another four inches to get a new one.
 A MOM only works on a target or direction directly in the path of the Charge; it can't be spent at an angle off to one side or to the rear.

-On any turn in which a minifig rolls his own MOM (or tries to, in the case of a missed Charging Attack), he must continue running in a straight line to the limit of his Move inches for the turn, even if this forces him to run over a cliff or into a wall of spears.
+On any turn in which a minifig rolls his MOM (or tries to, in the case of a missed Charging Attack), he must continue running in a straight line to the limit of his Move inches for the turn, even if this forces him to run over a cliff or into a wall of spears.
 This can be especially inconvenient when Bonus Dice on a critical Sprint roll add more inches of Move than he was prepared for.